 Groundwater and soil vapor contamination remains at the site after completion of the RA.
 ECs have been incorporated into the site remedy to control exposure to remaining contamination during the use of the site to ensure protection of public health and the environment.
-An Environmental Easement will be obtained by NYSDEC and recorded with the Chemung County Clerk to provide an enforceable legal instrument ensuring compliance with this SMP and all ECs and ICs placed on the site.
+An Environmental Notice will be obtained by NYSDEC and recorded with the Chemung County Clerk to provide an enforceable legal instrument ensuring compliance with this SMP and all ECs and ICs placed on the site.
 The ICs place restrictions on site use, and mandate monitoring and reporting measures for all ECs and ICs.
-This SMP specifies the methods necessary to ensure compliance with all ECs and ICs required by the Environmental Easement for contamination that remains at the site.
+This SMP specifies the methods necessary to ensure compliance with all ECs and ICs required by the Environmental Notice for contamination that remains at the site.
 This SMP has been approved by the NYSDEC, and its compliance is required.
 This SMP may only be revised with the approval of the NYSDEC.

-This SMP provides a detailed description of all procedures required to manage remaining contamination at the site after completion of the RA, including: (1) implementation and management of all ECs and ICs; (2) media monitoring; (3) performance of periodic inspections, certification of results, and submittal of Periodic Review Reports (PRRs); and (4) defining criteria for termination of treatment system operations.
+This SMP provides a detailed description of all procedures required to manage remaining contamination at the site after completion of the RA, including: (1) implementation and management of all ECs and ICs; (2) media monitoring; and (3) performance of periodic inspections, certification of results, and submittal of Periodic Review Reports (PRRs).